George M. Brooks

 Brooks was elected as a Republican to the Forty-first Congress to fill the vacancy caused by the resignation of George S. Boutwell.
 He was reelected to the Forty-second Congress and served from November 2, 1869, to May 13, 1872, when he resigned, having been appointed to a judicial position.

-He served as judge of probate for Middlesex County and served until his death in Concord, Massachusetts, September 22, 1893.
+He served as judge of probate for Middlesex County until his death in Concord, Massachusetts, September 22, 1893.
 He was interred in Sleepy Hollow Cemetery.

 He was the brother-in-law of US Attorney General Ebenezer Rockwood Hoar, through the marriage of his sister Caroline Downes Brooks Hoar.